 Jewelry lovers take a deep breath—you’re about to find some of the most iconic baubles ever made at up to 40% discount.
 There’s no sign on the door at Bulgari’s Via Aurelia outlet, but ring the buzzer, wait to be admitted, and you’ll be transported right to diamond heaven.
 And it’s not just jewelry on offer here, you’ll find silk scarves, sunglasses and watches too.
 What girl could resist?

 Bulgari Outlet, Via Aurelia 105, Roma, Lazio, Italy 00100

 The Mall, Tuscany, Italy

-If you’re not faithful to just one label and prefer to window shop before you commit your credit card, then The Mall, just outside of Florence, is perfect for you.
-You can drive, or take the private shuttle right from your accommodation in Florence (must be booked in advance, ask your concierge for more info).
-Here you’ll find almost every Italian label you can think of – Gucci, Valentino, Cavalli, Balenciaga – in a chic, well-laid out mall surrounded by rolling Tuscan hills.
-If you need some refreshment while you shop, stop in at the oh-so-stylish Gucci Caffe on site for lunch in some very well-heeled company.
+If you’re not the kind of person who is devoted to just one label and prefer to window shop before you commit your credit card, then The Mall, just outside of Florence, is perfect for you.
+You can drive here, or take the private shuttle that will pick you up right from your accommodation in Florence (the shuttle must be booked in advance, ask your concierge for more information).
+Here you’ll find almost every Italian label you can think of – Gucci, Valentino, Versace, Balenciaga, and more – in a chic, well-laid out mall surrounded by rolling Tuscan hills.
+If you need some refreshment while you shop, make time to stop in at the oh-so-stylish Gucci Caffe on site for lunch in some very well-heeled company.

 The Mall, Europa 8, Leccio-Reggello, Tuscany